 You cannot match established companies in pay scale and benefits offered but offering the tech resources the chance to work on something that they find meaningful with the freedom to work according to their way is a huge perk.

 Instead of being lost in the crowd of developers, you can offer them recognition which may compel them to prefer your startup over other established enterprises.

 2. Ask Them to Work on a Real-Life Problem

 The best way to figure out whether the candidate would be a good fit for the role you are hiring for is to give them a problem to solve.
 A hypothetical problem won’t give you real insights.
 Ask them to work on a real-life problem instead.
 This way you can check their basic tech knowledge and advanced learnings too.

 The candidate’s approach to the problem would give you insights into whether they are approaching the problem correctly and whether they would be a good fit for your startup.

 It also helps the candidates get an idea about the kind of problems and technology they would be expected to work on if they decide to take up the job.

 Hiring a developer for a startup is a two-way street.
 The developer needs to match the project requirements and your startup needs to match the developer’s specifications about the kind of work they want to do.
 Only then can the relationship can expect to prosper.

-In the ever-evolving tech scenario, 90 percent of the developers have reported that they have learned an additional language which wasn’t a part of their academic curriculum, according to Stack Overflow’s developer hiring landscape report.
-Relying on college education no longer suffices when evaluating the coding capabilities of a developer.
+In the ever-evolving tech scenario, 90 percent of the developers have reported that they have learned an additional language that wasn’t a part of their academic curriculum, according to Stack Overflow’s developer hiring landscape report.
+Relying on a college education no longer suffices when evaluating the coding capabilities of a developer.